-History is an amalgamation of stories that weave together to make a common identity.
-This collection of oral histories recount the stories of several different residents in Harrisburg and or the organizations that they have been involved in.
-They illustrate both the diverse individual backgrounds that reside in Harrisburg but also the ways in which each of these stories intertwines to create a unique city identity.
+History is an interpretation of the overlapping and at times contradictory stories about the past.
+These stories, and their interpretations, profoundly shape modern identities and perspectives on culture.
+The following collection of oral histories recounts the stories of different residents in Harrisburg and the organizations in which they have been involved.
+The stories illustrate both the diverse individual backgrounds of residents in Harrisburg and the ways in which each of these stories intertwines to create a unique city identity.

 Finding Home Collection

 Finding Home is an oral history project that explores the different notions of “Home” experienced by the people living in the Harrisburg area.
 The city of Harrisburg has been home to people from all walks of life, some born and raised here and others making home, bringing with them stories from previous lives.
 Stories include topics of relocation across borders and how to create home here in central Pennsylvania.

 Borany Kanal-Scott tells the story of her journey from war-torn Cambodia to a refugee camp, New Zealand in 1980, and then eventually to central Pennsylvania where she has lived for 17 years.
 She discusses how being uprooted in childhood and her journey to the US permanently affected her view of what home means and how she finds belonging not in a place but through God and the Church.

 This oral history collection focuses on the history of segregation and integration in Harrisburg public schools.
 Stories are told by former Harrisburg residents effected during integration, including students and teachers from William Penn High School, John Harris High School among others.
 Stories focus on race, education, and how Harrisburg’s educational environment has changed.

 Back to School: Frances Lavender Interview